 Can I get out of a bankruptcy after I file?

 It depends.
 You can voluntarily dismiss a Chapter 13 at any time if you so choose.

 You cannot voluntarily dismiss a Chapter 7 at any time.
-Even converting from a Chapter 7 to a Chapter 13 requires court approve.
+Even if you wanted to convert from a Chapter 7 to a Chapter 13, you must require court approve.